 Week 2: Initiate the rollover from your existing 401(k) or IRA.
 This is a paperwork step — the custodian walks you through it.

 Week 3: While funds are transferring, start your education on note investing.
-Learn to read a tape, underwrite a deal, and evaluate exit strategies.
+Learn to read a tape (a spreadsheet of available notes for sale), underwrite a deal (analyze the property value, borrower situation, and potential returns), and evaluate exit strategies.

 Week 4: Funds arrive.
 Start looking at deals.
 Buy your first note.